hongchangwu/coursera-spark-notes/Week03.md

 - **Dependencies**.
 Models relationship between this RDD and its partitions with the RDD(s) it was derived from.

-**Transformations cause shuffled**.
+**Transformations cause shuffles**.
 Transformations can have two kinds of
 dependencies:

 1. Narrow Dependencies